herdibintang/a6784a798259851da9fc18ab7118a5f3/README.md

 * Docker
 * Docker-compose

 Then change `worker.env.example` in `worker` to `worker.env` and modify it to suits your configurations.
-Do the same thing with `server.env.example` in `server` folder.

 ### Running